-The Erase operation is done on a block(16K Byte) basis.
+The Erase operation is done on a block(16K Bytes) basis.
 Block address loading is accomplished in two cycles initiated by an Erase Setup command(60h).
-Only address A14 to A24 is valid while A9 to A13 is ignored.
-The Erase Confirm command(D0H) following the block address loading initiates the internal erasing process.
+Only address A14 to A23 is valid while A9 to A13 is ignored.
+The Erase Confirm command(D0h) following the block address loading initiates the internal erasing process.
 This two-step sequence of setup followed by execution command ensures that memory contents are not accidentally erased due to external noise conditions.

-At the rising edge of WE after the erase confirm command input, the internal write controller handles erase, erase-verify and pulse repetition where required.
+At the rising edge of $\overline{\text{WE}}$ after the erase confirm command input, the internal write controller handles erase and erase-verify.
 When the erase operation is completed, the Write Status Bit(I/O 0) may be checked.
 Figure 8 details the sequence.